ReliasLearning/angular-styleguide/a1/README.md

   - The `catch` block of a promise must return a rejected promise to maintain the exception in the promise chain.

-  - Always handle exceptions in services/factories.
+  - Always handle exceptions in services.

     *Why?*: If the `catch` block does not return a rejected promise, the caller of the promise will not know an exception occurred.
 The caller's `then` will execute.
 Thus, the user may never know what happened.